AdobeDocs/campaign-classic.es-ES/help/workflow/using/delivery.md

       After selecting the delivery action, you can display the content by clicking the **[!UICONTROL Edit link]** icon.

    * Cree una secuencia de comandos para calcular el envío.
-To do this, select the **[!UICONTROL Calculated by a script]** option and enter the script.
+To do this, select the **[!UICONTROL Computed by a script]** option and enter the script.
 You can open an input window by clicking the **[!UICONTROL Edit...]** option.
 El ejemplo siguiente recupera el identificador del envío:

       ![](assets/diffusion_edit_3.png)